 Changing times call for a process revamp.
 Now you need to adjust to working remotely, and that affects every process in your business, including the onboarding.
+In 2020, 42% of the workforce of the USA was working remotely.
 That switch to remote took us all by surprise, but the time to be surprised is over – it’s time to adapt.

 HR managers have been at the forefront of remote-onboarding processes.
-We gathered their best practices and thought it’d be great to share what we found out, so stick around for some useful tips on how to make your remote onboarding nicer, more efficient, and fruitful in the long run.
+We gathered their best practices and thought it’d be great to share what we found out, so stick around for some helpful remote work tools and useful tips on how to make your remote onboarding nicer, more efficient, and fruitful in the long run.

 Tip 1: Give your newbie a kickstart

 First impressions matter.
 With onboarding, they build a general image of your organization and set a level of employee engagement.
 You want to make sure that newcomers feel that they made the right choice with your company.
 Show them you’re happy to have them onboard.
 Make their first day memorable by giving a warm welcome.
 Start with organizing a virtual coffee break for your newcomer.
 Order a lunch delivery.
 Go the extra mile and send a package with brand merchandise.
 Creativity is boundless, and yet, it’s the only limitation you’re facing.
 Some appreciation doesn’t sound too bad, does it?